Also known as: Biopsy - liver and Percutaneous biopsy

 For infants and children:

 The preparation needed for a child depends on the child's age and maturity.
-Your child's doctor will tell you what you can do to prepare your child for this test.
+Your child's provider will tell you what you can do to prepare your child for this test.

 How the Test will Feel